Anasoud1/nextjs-ecommerce/README.md

-# GStore eCommerce Project
+# eStore eCommerce Project

 ## Overview

-This is an ecommerce website for a grocery store built using **Next.js**, **Tailwind CSS**, and **Strapi**.
-The application allows users to browse categories such as fruits and vegetables, add items to their shopping cart, and proceed to checkout.
+This is an ecommerce website built using **Next.js**, **Tailwind CSS**, and **Strapi**.
+The application allows users to browse categories such as electronics and accessories, add items to their shopping cart, and proceed to checkout.
 Payments are handled via **Stripe**.
 The project also includes user authentication with JWT and order management.

 ## Features

-- **Category Browsing**: Users can explore various product categories like fruits, vegetables and more.
+- **Category Browsing**: Users can explore various product categories like electronics and accessories and more.
 - **Shopping Cart**: Add items to the shopping cart and view them before checkout.
 - **Checkout and Payment**: Complete purchases using Stripe's test account for payment processing.
 - **Order Management**: View orders on the `myOrder` page after a successful payment.